jessicateh/Stomp_Web/README.md

 # stomp_project

-Creating a responsive website for mobile view.
+Creating a responsive website for Stomp, which suits mobile view.